samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Ritual

 If you have a spell prepared that has the Ritual tag, you can cast that spell as a Ritual.
 The Ritual version of a spell takes 10 minutes longer to cast than normal.
-It also doesn’t expend a spell slot, which means the ritual version of a spell can’t be cast at a higher level. *See also* [chapter 7](/sources/dnd/phb-2024/spells/).
+It also doesn't expend a spell slot, which means the ritual version of a spell can't be cast at a higher level. *See also* [chapter 7](/sources/dnd/phb-2024/spells/).

 ---